-Investors of a PAS can only be natural persons acting within the context of management of his private assets or an asset structure acting exclusively in the interests of the private assets of one or more natural person.
+Investors of a PAS can only be natural persons acting within the context of management of his or her private assets, an asset structure acting exclusively in the interests of the private assets of one or more natural person or an intermediary for one of these mentioned persons.
 A PAS only pays the annual minimum corporate profit tax of CHF 1,800.